EQEmu/eqemu-docs-v2/docs/categories/client-configuration/macos-mojave-client-configuration.md

 ## Install Wine

-{% hint style="info" %}
+!!! info
     This step has recently been updated due to changes with Wine.
-{% endhint %}

 * In Terminal... (_/Applications/Utilities/Terminal.app_)
 * Copy and paste this command and execute: